-Delta is a resorbable plating system designed for use in the fixation of bone of the Craniofacial and midfacial skeleton affected by trauma, or for reconstruction.
+Delta is a resorbable plating system designed for the use in the fixationof bones of the craniofacial and midfacial skeleton affected by trauma, or for reconstruction.

 Features and benefits

-At 2 and 6 months, Delta maintains 78% and 50% of its initial strength respectively, which can help facilitate structural fixation and reinforcement during osteosynthesis.
+At 2 and 6 months, Delta maintains 78% and 50% of its initial strength respectively,1 which can help facilitate structural fixation and reinforcement during osteosynthesis.

 The malar bone represents a strong bone on fragile support and its processes - frontal, orbital, maxillary and zygomatic are frequently the site of fracture.
 Current study was done to compare the stability of zygomatic complex fracture using Biodegradable plates and titanium miniplates with one point fixation.

 Materials and Methods